-- In a small jar, add the remaining 1/4 cup olive oil, Dijon mustard, lemon juice and honey.
+- In a small jar, add 1/4 cup olive oil, Dijon mustard, lemon juice and honey.
 Whisk ingredients together with a fork.
 Season with salt and pepper to taste.

-- Drizzle the Dijon Dressing to taste over the roasted vegetables and potatoes (Note: you should definitely have plenty of leftover dressing) Add the chives and basil and gently toss.
+- Drizzle the Dijon Dressing to taste over the Salad Recipe for Dinner (Note: you should definitely have plenty of leftover dressing) Add the chives and basil (optional) and gently toss.
 Serve warm.

 For best results, take time to cut the vegetables the same size.